Secular Egyptian detainees complain of police torture

 Lawyers say police detained about 1,000 people, including some teenage boys, on January 25, when 49 people, mostly Islamists, were killed during anti-government marches.
 Thousands rallied in support of the authorities on the same day.

-The torture and humiliation began in police stations and continued in some of Egypt's most notorious prisons and detention centers, relatives and lawyers told Reuters.
+The torture and humiliation began in police stations and continued in some of Egypt's most notorious prisons and detention centres, relatives and lawyers told Reuters.

 "He told me he was hanging by his arms from the ceiling and beaten very badly.
 He was taken to a room and blindfolded so he could hear the screams of men who were being tortured," said Hoda Mahmoud, referring to her detained husband Khaled al-Sayed.